-Lands in Kuwait
+Lands and buildings under development in Kuwait

-The lands in Kuwait represent lands catergorised as "Investment Lands".
-The lower of the two fair values was the fair value provided by a local bank who has valued the investment properties using a market approach that reflects observed prices for recent market transactions for similar properties and incorporates adjustments for factors specific to the land in question, including plot size, location, encumbrances and current use.
+The lands and buildings under development in Kuwait represent lands catergorised as "Investment Lands and buildings under development".
+The lower of the two fair values was the fair value provided by a local bank who has valued the investment properties using either market or income approach.
+The market approach reflects observed prices for recent market transactions for similar properties and incorporates adjustments for factors specific to the land in question, including plot size, location, encumbrances and current use.
+The income approach capitalises the monthly estimated rental income stream, net of projected operating costs using a discount rate derived from the market yields.
+When actual rent differs materially from estimated rents, adjustments have been made to the estimated rental value.
+When using the estimated rental stream approach, adjustments to actual rental are incorporated for factors such as current occupancy levels, the terms of in-place leases, expectations for rentals from future leases and unlicensed rented areas.